 - Prepayment plans

 - Buy an existing business

 Research your target market

-When you plan your funeral business it's important to find out as much as possible about the local community within which you'll be working.
+When you plan your funeral director business it's important to find out as much as possible about the local community within which you'll be working.
 It's also essential to find out how well that community is already served by existing funeral directors - and to find out as much as possible about these businesses.